Root Canal Treatment

 What to expect during a Root Canal procedure

 A diagnostic x-ray is required to confirm the decision of root canal and to plan the procedure.
 A local anesthetic is given to numb the tooth so that you do not feel anything during the procedure.
 The decay is completely removed and the infection at the root tip is removed through the crown of the tooth and a medicament is placed within the tooth.
 Once the infection is controlled, the root filling is completed.
 This completes the root canal procedure.

-How much costs Root Canal Treatment in Chennai:
+How much does Root Canal Treatment cost in Chennai?

 Is a crown necessary after Root Canal Treatment?

 After a root canal treatment, a tooth will become brittle and will not be able to withstand the forces of biting and chewing.
 A crown acts as a protective covering of the tooth and prevents any breakdown of tooth structure.
 So it is mandatory to crown any tooth that has been treated by a root canal.
 Dental crowns are of different types depending on the type of material used and the warranty.
 Read more here

 Conventionally, root canal treatment is a two visit procedure, but the advancements in the procedure and the materials have now allowed the procedure to be completed in a single visit.
 The main advantage of completing the procedure in a single visit is the prevention of reinfection that can happen when the treatment is prolonged for a long time.